CSA-OCP-GER/chatbot-development-hands-on-day/hints/nodejs/step1.md

 az storage table create --account-name cbdbotstate --name botstatedev
 ```

-Upon bot creation, Azure automatically creates a Storage Account for you, but given the random naming, it might be smarter to create your own.
+Upon bot creation, Azure automatically creates a Storage Account for you, but given the random naming, it might be less confusing to create your own.

 Get the connection string for storage account access: